75.5% of Flemish population aged 20 to 64 have a job

 Lowest employment rate but strongest increase among over 55s

-In the whole period from 1999 to 2018 the employment rate of persons between the ages of 55 and 64 was much lower than that of the other age groups.
-But employment increased strongest in this group: from 23.7% in 1999 to 52.5% in 2018.
+In the whole period from 1999 to 2019 the employment rate of persons aged of 55 to 64 was much lower than that of the other age groups.
+But employment increased strongest in this group: from 23.7% in 1999 to 54.9% in 2019.

 Lowest employment rate among the low educated

 Over the whole period, there are considerable differences according to educational attainment level.
-The employment rate among the low educated in the 25 to 64 age group stood at 52.4% in 2018, whereas it stood at respectively 78.1% and 88.5% for medium educated and high educated persons.
+The employment rate among the low educated in the 25 to 64 age group stood at 54.3% in 2019.
+For medium educated persons the employment rate stood at 77.9% in 2019 and for high educated persons at 88.6%.

 Highest employment rate among couples with children